danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 Instead of going through the code line by line, the following shows what each function does.

-* `function setup()`: To setup the canvas size, initiate the ant's head direction, frame rate, color, and to prepare drawing the background grid structure.
+* `function setup()` in Line 17: To setup the canvas size, initiate the ant's head direction, frame rate, color, and to prepare drawing the background grid structure.
-* `function drawGrid()`: To divide the canvas into a grid.
+* `function drawGrid()` in Line 56: To divide the canvas into a grid.
 * `function draw()`: This main function checks the two rules that apply for *Langton's Ant* and change the color of cells.
-* `function nextMove()`: The four directions are structured in a number format so that the variable `dir++` can be used to change the ant's direction by implementing the increment and decrement of the ant's direction in programming terms (i.e `dir++` or `dir--`).
+* `function nextMove()` in Line 74: The four directions are structured in a number format so that the variable `dir++` can be used to change the ant's direction by implementing the increment and decrement of the ant's direction in programming terms (i.e `dir++` or `dir--`).
 Each different direction (UP, RIGHT, DOWN, LEFT) corresponds to moving forward along either the horizontal (xPos) or the vertical (yPos) axis on the canvas.
-* `function checkEdges()`: This function checks whether the ant moves out of frame.
+* `function checkEdges()` in Line 86: This function checks whether the ant moves out of frame.
 When it does, the program is written in such a way that it appears on the opposite side and continues.

 Technically speaking, there is no new syntax here as the two-dimensional arrays have already been covered briefly in the previous chapter.
 However, there is a new use of two-dimensional arrays and nested for-loops in the sample code.